The Univalence Principle: Examples of functorial structures

+inductively generated as composites of projections $\pi_i:\U^n \to \U$, cartesian products $\U\times \U\to \U$, and powersets $P : \U^{\mathrm{op}}\to \U$, where $PA \eqdef (A \to \Prop)$.
+Such an $F$ can be thought of as a formal expression involving $n$ type variables built from cartesian products and powersets; the domain $\U^n \times (\U^{\mathrm{op}})^n$ records separately the covariant and contravariant occurrences of each type variable.
+For instance, in the formal expression $X\times P(X\times PY)$, the first occurrence of $X$ is covariant while the second is contravariant, and the only occurrence of $Y$ is covariant since it is nested within two powersets.
+Thus, we would represent this as the higher-order operation

-inductively generated as composites of projections $\pi_i:\U^n \to \U$, cartesian products $\U\times \U\to \U$, and powersets $P : \U^{\mathrm{op}}\to \U$, where $PA \eqdef (A \to \PropU)$.
-Since projections and products preserve both embeddings and surjections, while $P$ interchanges embeddings and surjections, any such $F$ takes an input of $n$ embeddings and $n$ surjections to an embedding, and $n$ surjections and $n$ embeddings to a surjection.
+Note that since projections and products preserve both embeddings and surjections, while $P$ interchanges embeddings and surjections, any higher-order operation $F$ takes an input of $n$ embeddings and $n$ surjections to an embedding, and $n$ surjections and $n$ embeddings to a surjection.

-Now composing the action of such an $F$ on objects with the diagonal, we obtain a function (not a functor!)
+Composing the action of a higher-order operation $F$ on objects with the diagonal, we obtain a function (not a functor!)

+The idea is that here we forget the variances and identify the covariant and contravariant occurrences of each type variable.